 “Sliding through the muck is very hard work,” Dr. Skogerboe said.
 “You have to be in physical condition to do that but, more importantly, you have to know when to quit.
 You have to pay attention to the degree of exhaustion.”

-Knowing your personal limitations is vital to maintaining your health while waterfowl hunting.
-And those limitations can change on a yearly basis.
+Knowing your personal limitations is vital and those limitations can change on a yearly basis.
 What you could accomplish last year, you may not be able to do this season.

 “You have to know what you can do and don’t risk doing too much,” Dr. Skogerboe said.
 “If you over-exert, especially if you have chronic lung disease, you could have your body shift to an aerobic metabolism situation (where your body is making energy without enough oxygen).
 If you try to work past capacity, you could be in trouble, so know when to back off and when to take a rest.”

 Working past capacity could also lead to a heart attack or a lack of concentration.
 And the latter could result in a fall, a sprained ankle or a broken bone.

 “It’s always good to know how to fashion a splint or wrap a knee in an emergency,” said Dr. Skogerboe, whose personal waterfowl hunting survival kit includes antibiotics, sutures, Novocain, elastic wraps, cold sore medicine, tape, bandages, iodine and sunscreen.
 “If you wrap a knee, start at the foot and be careful not to wrap it too tightly.

 “Dehydration can also be an issue, especially if you are forced to camp overnight,” Dr. Skogerboe continued.
 “If you didn’t bring enough water, and are forced to drink from the lake, don’t be afraid to.
 That is better than not drinking and getting into more trouble.”

 - Heart health, hunting and knowing what you can handle

 - A better way to manage heart failure